mkduerr/Particle-Browser/README.md

 * The raw data is in a directory, like the directory [DemoData](/DemoData).

-* The python script [PA_GeneratePage](PA_GeneratePage.py) generates a webpage with three interactive plots as shown in Figure 1.
+* The python script [PB_GeneratePage](PB_GeneratePage.py) generates a webpage with three interactive plots as shown in Figure 1.

 ## Interactive Visualization

-The interactive visualization looks like this:
+The interactive visualization allows the user to explore the particle properties on the substrate:

 ![screenshot Particle Browser](./img/screenshot.png)